duk/Frontend-Lessons/css/README.md

 @import "sass/grid/_all"
 @import "sass/layout/_all"
 ```

+`@import` is just like regular CSS import, but the significant difference is that Sass `@import` is just a syntatic sugar.
+It just tells SCSS parser to append that file into a main file.

 As you can see, sass/scss is great for organizing your project neatly.

 You should go read [Sass Documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html) first.

+Okay.
+Let's go through every sass file from top to bottom starting with the files under utilities folder

 sass/utilities/_all
 ```sass